-Where required, appropriate internal specialists are involved in the review and instructions are issued to the reviewers in advance of the review setting out the objectives of the process, detailed procedures and tests to be performed, appropriate guidance and reporting templates.
-A conclusion is drawn on each audit reviewed as to whether the audit work was "Satisfactory", "Acceptable but with some areas to improve", "Major areas to improve" or "Unsatisfactory".
+Where required, appropriate internal specialists are involved in the review and instructions are issued to the reviewers in advance of the review, setting out the objectives of the process, detailing procedures and tests to be performed, and providing appropriate guidance and reporting templates.
+A conclusion is drawn on each audit reviewed as to whether the audit work was includes good practice findings from the AQR so reinforcing good behaviour.
+We continue with our programme of Root Cause Analysis (RCA), which we believe makes a valuable contribution to our drive to improve audit quality.
+We also note emerging themes and these are regularly fed back to the audit management.

+- Satisfactory

+- Acceptable but with some areas to improve

+- Major areas to improve, or

+- Unsatisfactory.

 At the conclusion of the annual program the results are discussed with the Head of Audit, the Quality & Risk Committee and Managing Partner.
 Detailed action plans are developed to address the findings from our internal and external reviews.
 Key findings and learnings are anonymised and played back to the audit management.
-This now includes good practice findings from the AQR so reinforcing good behaviour.
-We continue with our programme of Root Cause Analysis (RCA), which we believe makes a valuable contribution to our drive to improve audit quality.
-We also note emerging themes and these are regularly fed back to the audit management.
+This now